luomus/laji-form-builder/README.md

 * protractor (e2e tests)
 * supertest (express tests)

 Development is done against node `v14`.
-Might work on other versions of might not.
+Might work on other versions or might not.

 ### Install dependencies
 ```